Engel Stadium

 Engel Stadium is a stadium in Chattanooga, Tennessee.
 The stadium was built in 1930 and holds 12,000 people.
-It was the home of the Chattanooga Lookouts until 1999 when they moved to their current stadium, AT&T Field.
+It was the home of the Chattanooga Lookouts until 1999 when they moved to their next stadium, AT&T Field.
 The former Tennessee Temple University held its home games at Engel after the Lookouts left.
 Engel Stadium was named for longtime President of the Chattanooga Lookouts, Joe Engel.